Vision (Marvel Comics): Publication history

 Vision's memories were restored but not his emotions.
 As such, he could no longer reciprocate Wanda's feelings or even express love for his children, which led to the annulment of their marriage.
 Byrne then went further, undoing the Vision's origin by revealing he was not the original Torch.
 The same issue depicted the original Human Torch being reactivated and meeting the Vision face to face.
 Following this, Byrne revealed that the children of Vision and Wanda were not real, explaining that Scarlet Witch had suffered a "hysterical pregnancy" and her temporarily increased power had projected this desire for children into creating imaginary constructs.
 The children were then wiped from existence.
 Further trauma led to Wanda becoming catatonic soon afterward.
 Rather than nurse his wife, Vision left Avengers West, concluding he could not help Wanda further and his presence would be more useful as a member of the NYC based team.
 Byrne also had Vision refuse an offer by Wonder Man to restore human brain patterns to his mind, possibly restoring his capacity for emotions in the process.

 In Avengers Spotlight #40 (1991), Vision realized a human brainwave pattern was necessary for his operation and gained one based on deceased research scientist Alex Lipton.
 This restored some of Vision's for emotion and empathy.
 The same story featured Vision gaining a personal holographic projector so he could assume the guise of an average person and mingle with humanity more to learn a greater understanding of people.
 This identity was called "Victor Shade."

 Marvel later decided to restore the Vision's original red-skinned appearance.
 To do this, an emotional and villainous Vision from a parallel timeline was introduced as member of the Gatherers, a new group of enemies to the Avengers.
 This alternate Vision (sometimes called Anti-Vision) infiltrated the Avengers team by exchanging his mind with the heroic Vision.
 After another battle with the Gatherers, the Anti-Vision escaped, still housed in the chalk-white body.
 The heroic Vision returned to the Avengers, now once again with red-colored skin.
 This occurred in The Avengers #360-363, by writer Bob Harras and artists Steve Epting and Tom Palmer.

-In late 1994, writer Bob Harras and penciller Manny Clark produced the first Vision limited series, lasting 4 issues.
+In late 1994, Harras and penciller Manny Clark produced the first Vision limited series, lasting 4 issues.
 The series featured Vision suffering a mental breakdown, as his original personality (based on the brainwaves of Wonder Man) began to emerge and clash with the Adam Lipton emotions.
 After fighting the Anti-Vision again, Vision found mental and emotional balance again, now with full emotional capacity restored.
 Later on, he revealed that this also meant he had regained the emotions tied to his memories from before being dismantled, including his feelings for Wanda.